Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 • You can add instances to different security groups based on their functions.
 For example, if you want to provide website services accessible from the Internet, you can add the web servers to a security group configured for that specific purpose and only allow external access over specific ports, such as 80 and 443.
 By default, other external access requests are denied.
 Do not run internal services, such as MySQL or Redis, on web servers that provide services accessible from the Internet.
 Deploy internal services on servers that do not need to connect to the Internet and associate these servers with security groups specifically configured for that purpose.

-• If you have multiple IP addresses with the same security requirements, you can add them to an IP address group and select this IP address group when you configure a rule, to help you manage them in a more simple way.
+• If you have multiple IP addresses with the same security requirements, you can add them to an IP address group and select this IP address group when you configure a rule, to help you manage them in an easier way.
 When an IP address changes, you only need to change the IP address in the IP address group.
 Then, the rules in the IP address group change accordingly.
 You do not need to modify the rules in the security group one by one.
 This simplifies security group management and improves efficiency.
 For details, see Using IP Address Groups to Reduce the Number of Security Group Rules.

 • Do not directly modify security group rules for active services.
 Before you modify security group rules used by a service, you can clone the security group and modify the security group rules in the test environment to ensure that the modified rules work.
 For details, see Cloning a Security Group.